 What's the difference between Any and All?

 - All - The rule is applied only when every condition is met.
-If one condition doesn't match, for example if a particular piece of information is missing from a statement line, then the rule will not run.
+If one condition doesn't match, then the rule will not run.
 This makes the rule more restrictive.

 - Any - The rule is applied if only one of the conditions is met.
 The rule won't fail just because one or more conditions doesn't match.
 This makes the rule less restrictive.

-- If you select an individual text field, Xero will apply the rule if that particular field meets the condition.
+You can select an individual text field, such as Payee, and Xero will apply the rule if that particular field meets the condition.

 |equals||The condition has to exactly match the selected text field of the bank statement line.|

 |contains||The selected text field in the bank statement line has to contain the value(s) entered.|